 Hotels in London – from West to East

-In this article, we’ll take you through the best areas to stay in London from West to East, in terms of price, location, ease of access and facilities.
+In this article, we’ll take you through the best areas to stay in London from West London to Central London and East London, in terms of price, location, ease of access and facilities.
 We’ll also point out nearby underground stations since they are the easiest and most efficient way of getting around.
-We’ve also listed our honest hotel recommendations for each area.
+We’ve also listed some hotel recommendations for each area.

 Bottom line: If you are on a budget, this is a good compromise neighborhood as it’s easy to get into Central London with the tube.

-These districts are on the Central West side of London and you’ll find high priced hotels in the area.
+These districts are in West London near Hyde Park and you’ll find high priced hotels in the area.
 Kensington is a very swanky neighborhood where many of the large museums are located, along with some exclusive shops.
 Knightsbridge is home to Harrods department store and Harvey Nichols.
 It’s a great area for people wanting a quiet place to stay and especially for families.